Recognition of Qualifications

 Directive 2005/36/EC applies to EEA nationals with EEA qualifications who wish to practise a regulated profession in an EEA State other than that in which they obtained their professional qualifications, on either a self-employed or employed basis.
 Its intention is to make it easier for qualified professionals to practise their professions in European countries other than their own.
 Public health and safety and consumer protection are safeguarded through the qualification recognition process.

-This website provides general information only.
-It is the responsibility of each applicant to inform themselves about Directive 2005/36/EC visit the European Commission for more.
+It is the responsibility of each applicant to inform themselves about Directive 2005/36/EC.
+The website of the European Commission http://europa.eu/youreurope/citizens/work/professional-qualifications/index_en.htm provides detailed information including:

-The European Commission website includes a list of Frequently Asked Questions (FAQ) and a list of National Contact Points for the Directive.
-The national contact point in the member state in which your professional qualification was obtained can direct you to the relevant competent authority there to assist you in relation to documentary evidence on eligibility to practise etc.
+- List of National Contact Points for the Directive (The National Contact Point in the member state in which your professional qualification was obtained can direct you to the relevant competent authority there to assist you in relation to documentary evidence on eligibility to practise and other Directive related matters.)

 Recognition of Qualifications for Establishment under the General System of the Directive